manekiyong/Postal-Code-Crawler/README.md

 #### <u>SubsequentCrawl.py</u>
 ![Subsequent Crawl Preview](/Screenshot/SubsequentCrawl.png "Subsequent Crawl Preview")<br>
 This `.py` takes in 2 files; an unlabeled Resale Flat Price `.csv` file, and an Address Mapping `.json` file.
 If the postal code & coordinates of an address is found in the `.json` file, then it will be retrieved from there, otherwise, API calls to OneMap will be made to retrieve the missing postal code & coordinates. <br/><br/>
 Run by executing `python SubsequentCrawl.py` on your python environment.
-An simple menu will guide you through the input of files.
+A simple menu will guide you through the input of files.
 * __Input__ (Files __must__ be in the same folder as `SubsequentCrawl.py`)
     * Resale flat price `.csv` file (Similar format to that of `ResalePriceDemo.csv`)
     * Address Mapping `.json` file (Similar format to that of `Pre-crawled/addressmap.json`)